alphagov/govuk-network-data/README.md

 # govuk-network-data
 > Data pipeline for extraction and preprocessing of BigQuery user journey data.

 A data pipeline for extracting and preprocessing BigQuery user journey data.
-The data captures the sequences of pages visited by users and how often these journies occur.
+The data captures the sequences of pages visited by users and how often these journeys occur.
 Additional metadata and Event data (what users do on their journey) is also provided.

 # Installing / Getting started